yottatsa/yottatsa-tilde/src/using.md

 * pair of 5W [VHF radios][vhf]
 * small 50cm antenna with magnetic base on a balcony to have good signal at home
 * pair of portable whip antennas

-## Travel

-* pair of Magellan Explorist GPS navigators: model 100 which is working from two AA batteries, and model 400 which can do maps,
-* pair of Vango Pathfinder 65 rucksacks, two all-weather sleeping bags, and a gas stove.